mahdyhamad/Tawabe3-overview/README.md

 **MVP [backend](https://github.com/mahdyhamad/tawabe3-backend) and [frontend](https://github.com/mahdyhamad/tawabe3-frontend) code.**

-**The final product does not reach to deployement stage, it still on my local machiene.**
+**The final product was not deployed to the Internet, but will be available soon.**

 **The code for the final product is not available for public access.**